mihael-tunik/nearest_stars/README.md

 <img src="nearest_stars_HYG_test.svg" alt="drawing" width="100%"/>

 As an interesting fact, program found a star GJ 2005 with achieved minimum distance 2.42 ly in just 30 000 years from now.
-For compare current minimum distance is about 4 light years for Proxima Centauri.
+For comparison current minimum distance is about 4.25 light years for Proxima Centauri.

 ## Results (GCNS data)
 Results for GCNS data are expected to be more precize.